 The UnboundID Synchronization Server provides a dsconfig batching mechanism that reads multiple dsconfig invocations from a file and executes them sequentially.
 The batch file provides advantages over standard scripting in that it minimizes LDAP connections and JVM invocations that normally occur with each dsconfig call.
 Batch mode is the best method to use with setup scripts when moving from a development environment to test environment, or from a test environment to a production environment.

-For example, assuming that you created a Synchronization topology as outlined in "Configuring the Synchronization Server Using the Command-Line Wizard" on page 42, you can use the sync-pipe-config.txt to apply the same configuration on a failover instance.
+'''

-''' $ bin/dsconfig --hostname host1 --port 1389 \ --bindDN "uid=admin,dc=example,dc=com" --bindPassword secret \ --batch-file /path/to/sync-pipe-config.txt --no-prompt '''
+$ bin/dsconfig --no-prompt --hostname host1 --port 1389 \

+--bindDN "uid=admin,dc=example,dc=com" --bindPassword secret \

+--batch-file /path/to/sync-pipe-config.txt

+'''